TG-V4MP1R3/Tessa-Whatsapp-Bot/README.md

 ### ⚠️ Warning!
 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
+So Try to Deploy This Bot in Fake number

 ```